 The HSPT is a diagnostic admissions test.
 Your results are used to judge whether or not you have the knowledge base needed to continue with your education at your chosen school.
 It is not exaggerating too much to say that your high school career depends on your results on the HSPT.

 Don’t take a chance on one of the important application processes for your chosen school.
 Let Mometrix Test Preparation guide you to your highest possible score.
-The study guide, step-by-step video tutorials, and flashcards lead you through a study plan designed to let your academic aptitude shine, impressing the admissions counselors and assuring your acceptance to the high school you want to attend.
+The study guide, comprehensive online course, and flashcards lead you through a study plan designed to let your academic aptitude shine, impressing the admissions counselors and assuring your acceptance to the high school you want to attend.